akhaled01/atm-sys/README.md

 external libraries used:

-1. `<ncurses.h>` for TUI
-2. `<mysql/mysql.h>` for database API implementation
+1. `<mysql/mysql.h>` for database API implementation

-<h2>This project incorporates a mysql database, ensure you have the proper libraries and dependencies installed for it to run.</h2>
+## This project incorporates a mysql database, ensure you have the proper libraries and dependencies installed for it to run.